RTEMS/rtems-docs/user/bsps/bsps-riscv.md

 ### Clock Driver

-The clock driver uses the CLINT timer.
+The clock driver uses the CLINT timer if `RISCV_USE_S_MODE` is disabled.
+In s-mode, it probes for and uses the `Sstc` extension if found, or falls back to using the supervisor binary interface (SBI) timer.

 ### Console Driver